microsoftgraph/msgraph-sdk-powershell/src/Security/Security/docs/v1.0-beta/New-MgSecurityTiIndicator.md

   - `[NetworkSourceIPv4 <String>]`:
   - `[NetworkSourceIPv6 <String>]`:
   - `[NetworkSourcePort <Int32?>]`:
   - `[PassiveOnly <Boolean?>]`: Determines if the indicator should trigger an event that is visible to an end-user.
-When set to ‘true,’ security tools will not notify the end user that a ‘hit’ has occurred.
+When set to 'true,' security tools will not notify the end user that a 'hit' has occurred.
 This is most often treated as audit or silent mode by security products where they will simply log that a match occurred but will not perform the action.
 Default value is false.
   - `[Severity <Int32?>]`: An integer representing the severity of the malicious behavior identified by the data within the indicator.
-Acceptable values are 0 – 5 where 5 is the most severe and zero is not severe at all.
+Acceptable values are 0 - 5 where 5 is the most severe and zero is not severe at all.
 Default value is 3.
   - `[Tags <String[]>]`: A JSON array of strings that stores arbitrary tags/keywords.
   - `[TargetProduct <String>]`: A string value representing a single security product to which the indicator should be applied.
 Acceptable values are: Azure Sentinel, Microsoft Defender ATP.
 Required
   - `[ThreatType <String>]`: Each indicator must have a valid Indicator Threat Type.
 Possible values are: Botnet, C2, CryptoMining, Darknet, DDoS, MaliciousUrl, Malware, Phishing, Proxy, PUA, WatchList.
 Required.